EricMFink/Residency/_pages/information.md

 #### Requirements

-To receive credit for the Residency, you must complete these activities and assignments:
+To receive credit for the Residency, you must complete these course requirements:

 - Field placement hours (based on credit hours for which you have enrolled)
+- Reading assignments
 - Weekly time logs
-- Assigned readings, journals, & reports
+- Weekly reports
-- One hour of professional development with a report and analysis
+- One hour of professional development
-- Two group meetings with the faculty supervisor
+- Two group meetings with faculty supervisor
-- Two individual conferences with the faculty supervisor
+- Two individual conferences with faculty supervisor
-- Mid-term and final evaluations by the site supervisor
+- Mid-term and final evaluations site supervisor
 - Student self-evaluation

 _Note:_ If you complete the requisite number of hours early, you may request to end your field placement one week before the end of the term (but no earlier).
 Your site supervisor and faculty supervisor must both approve this request.